 Yes, it’s cool to have the latest gear and if you can afford to pay for it, then, by all means, buy everything you can!

-But if finances aren’t looking so great, in the meantime it pays off to know your DAW! as if you know it well enough, you’ll begin to think of most of the newest gear that comes onto the shelves at Guitar Centre as pretty boxes that can make your process just the tiniest bit easier, having great equipment, of course, speeds up your workflow but let me show how to control as much cool sh*t as I can in Logic Pro X using just what you have now.
+But if finances aren’t looking so great, in the meantime it pays off to know your DAW! as if you know it well enough, you’ll begin to think of most of the newest gear that comes onto the shelves at the Guitar Centre as pretty boxes that can make your process just the tiniest bit easier, having great equipment, of course, speeds up your workflow, but let me show how to control as much cool sh*t as you can in Logic Pro X using just what you have now.

 How to Record Automation with a Single MIDI Knob

 Did you know that even a lack of knobs or sliders doesn’t have to restrict you, Within Logic Pro X it’s possible to control multiple automation parameters with a single slider.

 - From the Mix menu select “Enable Automation Quick Access.”

 - Click “Assign” on the window that appears, and the Automation Preferences window will come up.

 - Simply move the controller you want to use, then press the “Done” button.
 You can now record any automation that is currently selected on the track.

 It’s kind of obvious that it’s easy to control traditional functions of Logic Pro X such as Volume, Mutes or Solos, but if you’re lucky enough to have a few mappable knobs at your disposal then you can also go particularly crazy and start to automate your favourite effects such EQ or filters, And if you’re some kind of next level nut-case you may want to be able to control functions that the transport bar provide such as (play, stop, skip), that’s also possible! most manufacturers of high-quality Midi Controllers like Akai or M-Audio offer Logic Pro X maps that can be downloaded directly from their website and installed.